Kids & Family

 Each year, the Collaborative Summer Library Program creates a theme for community libraries to use in their summer reading programs.
 This year’s theme is “Dig Into Reading.”
-The theme offers some great ways to encourage your child’s love of reading while
+The theme offers some g

 An exciting new show is coming to PBS Kids!

 Teacher Appreciation Week starts today in the U.S. There are lots of ways to recognize the hard work that teachers do throughout the year.
 A heartfelt note from you and your child is always well-received.
-Focus on specific things the teacher has helped your child with, or a special memory of
+Focus on specific things the t

 As Earth Week winds down, we are reminded that we encourage our children to be compassionate to others – to siblings, to classmates, to animals.
 Why not encourage compassion towards our environment, too?